 1931 Eligible individuals and families under the 1931 provision of the Social Security Act, with household income levels at or below 100% of the FPL.
-ACOM AHCCCS Contractor Operations Manual, available on the AHCCCS Website at www.azahcccs.gov .
-ADHS Arizona Department of Health Services, the state agency mandated to serve the public health needs of all Arizona citizens.
+ADHS Arizona Department of Health Services, the State agency mandated to serve the public health needs of all Arizona citizens.
 ADHS BEHAVIORAL HEALTH RECIPIENT A Title XIX or Title XXI acute care member who is eligible for, and is receiving, behavioral health services through ADHS and its subcontractors.
-AGENT Any person who has been delegated the authority to obligate or act on behalf of another person or entity.
-AHCCCS Arizona Health Care Cost Containment System, which is composed of the Administration, Contractors, and other arrangements through which health care services are provided to an eligible person, as defined by A.R.S. § 36-2902, et seq.
+ADJC Arizona Department of Juvenile Correction AGENT Any person who has been delegated the authority to obligate or act on behalf of another person or entity.
+AHCCCS Arizona Health Care Cost Containment System, which is composed of the Administration, contractors, and other arrangements through which health care services are provided to an eligible person, as defined by A.R.S. § 36-2902, et seq.
 AHCCCS BENEFITS See "COVERED SERVICES".
 AHCCCS MEMBER See "MEMBER".
 AHCCCSA Arizona Health Care Cost Containment System Administration.
-ALTCS The Arizona Long Term Care System, a program under AHCCCSA that delivers long term, acute, behavioral health and case management services to members, as authorized by A.R.S. § 36-2932.
+ALTCS The Arizona Long Term Care System a program under AHCCCSA that delivers long term, acute, behavioral health and case management services to members, as authorized by A.R.S. § 36-2932.
 AMBULATORY CARE Preventive, diagnostic and treatment services provided on an outpatient basis by physicians, nurse practitioners, physician assistants and other health care providers.
-AMPM AHCCCS Medical Policy Manual.
-ANNUAL ENROLLMENT CHOICE (AEC) The opportunity, given each member annually, to change to another Contractor in their GSA.
-APPEAL RESOLUTION The written determination by the Contractor concerning an appeal.
-ARIZONA ADMINISTRATIVE CODE (A.A.C.)
+AMBULATORY CARE physicians, nurse practitioners, physician assistants and other health care physicians, nurse practitioners, physician assistants and other health care providers. АМРМ physicians, nurse practitioners, physician assistants and other health care providers.
+AHCCCS Medical Policy Manual.
+AMPM AOC APPEAL physicians, nurse practitioners, physician assistants and other health care providers.AHCCCS Medical Policy Manual.Administrative Office of the Courts AMPM AOC APPEAL RESOLUTION ARIZONA ADMINISTRATIVE physicians, nurse practitioners, physician assistants and other health care providers.
+AHCCCS Medical Policy Manual.
+Administrative Office of the Courts The written determination by the Contractor concerning an appeal.
 State regulations established pursuant to relevant statutes.
+For purposes of this solicitation, the relevant sections of the AAC are referred to throughout this AMPM AOC APPEAL RESOLUTION ARIZONA ADMINISTRATIVE CODE (A.A.C.) physicians, nurse practitioners, physician assistants and other health care providers.
+AHCCCS Medical Policy Manual.
+Administrative Office of the Courts The written determination by the Contractor concerning an appeal.
+State regulations established pursuant to relevant statutes.
 For purposes of this solicitation, the relevant sections of the AAC are referred to throughout this document as "AHCCCS Rules".
+AMPM AOC APPEAL RESOLUTION ARIZONA ADMINISTRATIVE CODE (A.A.C.)
+A.R.S. physicians, nurse practitioners, physician assistants and other health care providers.
+AHCCCS Medical Policy Manual.
+Administrative Office of the Courts The written determination by the Contractor concerning an appeal.
+State regulations established pursuant to relevant statutes.
+For purposes of this solicitation, the relevant sections of the AAC are referred to throughout this document as "AHCCCS Rules".
+Arizona Revised Statutes.
+Refers to the period of time that a member is enrolled with a Contractor during which time the Contractor is responsible to provide AHCCCS covered services AMPM AOC APPEAL RESOLUTION ARIZONA ADMINISTRATIVE CODE (A.A.C.)
 A.R.S.
+AT RISK physicians, nurse practitioners, physician assistants and other health care providers.
+AHCCCS Medical Policy Manual.
+Administrative Office of the Courts The written determination by the Contractor concerning an appeal.
+State regulations established pursuant to relevant statutes.
+For purposes of this solicitation, the relevant sections of the AAC are referred to throughout this document as "AHCCCS Rules".
 Arizona Revised Statutes.
-BBA The Balanced Budget Act of 1997. ВССТР Breast and Cervical Cancer Treatment Program, a Title XIX eligibility expansion program for women who are not otherwise Title XIX eligible and are diagnosed as needing treatment for breast and/or cervical cancer or lesions.
-BIDDER'S LIBRARY A repository of manuals, statutes, rules and other reference material located at AHCCCSA.
-A limited, virtual library is located on the AHCCCS website at www.azahcccs.gov.
+Refers to the period of time that a member is enrolled with a Contractor during which time the Contractor is responsible to provide AHCCCS covered services under capitation.